rochester-rcl/specify7-docker/README.md

 ## TODO

-* Right now, Specify7 container has an Apache webserver.
-Also, Web Portal container uses Nginx.
-Ideally, there should be a separate container for Nginx, and Specify 7 with Web Portal should connect to it.
+* Right now, Specify7 container has an Apache webserver, Web Portal container uses Nginx, and Web Asset Server is running Bottle.
+Ideally, there should be a separate container for Nginx, and Specify 7, Web Asset Server, and Web Portal should connect to it.

-* We can uninstall most packages from Specify7 and Web Portal after the build process is over.
+* We can uninstall most packages from Specify7 and Web Portal after the build process is over in order to reduce container size.